25 Jan Whaling Exhibits

 ***Please note that the Whaling exhibits is currently closed for renovation***

-Did you know there is a whale museum in the Whalers Village in Kaanapali?
+Did you know there is a whale exhibit in the Whalers Village in Kaanapali?
 It can be easy for one to miss because of its location alone.
 Situated on the top level of Whalers Village, here you’ll also find an excellent view of the west Maui mountain range and the ‘Au’Au Channel.

-New to the museum is a National Oceanic and Atmospheric Administration, NOAA, kiosk computer touch screen display with NOAA photos, video, audio and the latest research and information on the ocean and marine environment.
+New to the Whaling Exhibits is a National Oceanic and Atmospheric Administration, NOAA, kiosk computer touch screen display with NOAA photos, video, audio and the latest research and information on the ocean and marine environment.
 There are only three Kiosk in existence.
 One is located at the Sanctuary Learning Center in Kihei and the other is at the Lahaina Courthouse.